ScooloV/bbpedia/docs/dungeon_bowl/inducements.md

 ***LI[GHT WIZARD
 **[(CQLLEGFoFU]GHT)*

-*BUNDING LIGHT:* You may cast this spell at the star\^ °f any of the opposition's team turns, before any p y is activated.
-Until the start of your opponent s nex \^m, opposition players may not perform Pass ^ac^ .
+*BUNDING LIGHT:* You may cast this spell at the star f any of the opposition's team turns, before any p y is activated.
+Until the start of your opponent s nex m, opposition players may not perform Pass ac .
-Hand-off actions, or assist Block actions either o e - x ^or^ defensively.
+Hand-off actions, or assist Block actions either o e - x or defensively.

 ![](../media/dungeon_bowl/image120.jpg)